 Description of the Hoyland and Elsecar Coal Co. from De La Beche, Henry and Playfair, Lyon, Third Report on the Coals suited to the Steam Navy, Museum of Practical Geology, London: William Clowes and Sons, 1851, p.25

-Later, the colliery was taken on by John Woodhouse Day, until he went bankrupt in 1864.
+Ownership of the colliery was taken on by John Woodhouse Day (d.1874), of Pelaw House, Durham until he went bankrupt in 1864.
 At that point the mines were sub-let to Charles Wells senior, a shipowner from Hull.
 Wells was joined by new partners, Messrs William Singleton Birch and John Ryde, mineral merchants from Manchester, with interests in coal and lime.
 Birch & Ryde convinced him to to sink deeper pits at Hoyland to prove the Silkstone Seam, largely untouched by mining in the area up to that time.

 Fincken was appointed Liquidator of the old company, and continued the business.
-Various attempts were made to agree new terms for leasing the Rev. Henry Brougham Vizard’s land to a new company, but with no immediate outcome.
+Various attempts were made to agree new terms for leasing the Vizard minerals (then in the hands of Rev. Henry Brougham Vizard) to a new company, but with no immediate outcome.

 In 1886 there were fears the colliery would have to close.
 Following the recent closure of local ironworks, the Sheffield papers of the day sounded an ominous note: